How to watch Google’s I/O 2018 livestream

 Google’s biggest event of the year, its I/O developer conference, is back, overlapping annoyingly with Microsoft’s Build 2018.
-I/O 2018 is being held in Mountain View from May 8-10.
+I/O 2018 is being held in Mountain View, California on May 8-10.

 Day 1 will have a main keynote at 10 a.m.
 Pacific and a developer keynote at 12:45 p.m.
 Pacific.
 Day 2 will have “inspirational keynote sessions,” a new style Google is trying out this year.
-You can check out the full schedule here
+You can check out the full schedule here.

 This year, we’re expecting Google to talk about ads, AI in general, TensorFlow, AMP, Android, Android Studio, Daydream, Firebase, Google Lens, Google Home, Google Pay, Google Photos, Progressive Web Apps, YouTube, and everything in between.
 There will also be a few surprises, as is typical with such large conferences.